petersilva/si46ib9d/README.md

 the standard debian-based services.
 You run all your services in the standard way.

+## What do you need?

+-- This script runs on a router, or a host that runs DNS and DHCP servers. if you have a canned router appliance that does not run real debian, then this is not useful.   for example, I run my gateway on a raspberry pi, running raspbian.
+This is much more flexible/intuitive for linux oriented admins, but there is not UI (it's all command line.)

+-- You should already have some background in bind/dhcp, etc...
+This script automates the tedium, but it does not help you understand the individual services.

 ## What is the point?
 If you want to be able to look at network traffic and have some idea who is talking to who, you need to map the addresses to human readable names.